|Details will appear here.|

 Since then the team, one of F1's most successful ever, has been in a steady decline.
-2019 was their worst yet.
+2019 and 2020 were their worst campaigns yet.

 Williams arrived on the Formula 1 grid in 1977, racing a March chassis.
 The following year the first FW was born and the team bagged their first points, P4 at the South African GP, and first podium with Alan Jones second in the United States.

 So began Williams' epic rise with the team winning its first championship double in 1980 and following that up with a Drivers' crown in 1981 and the Constructors' a year later.

 In its 43-year history, the team has amassed 114 grands prix wins, 312 podiums and 128 pole positions.

 The last titles came in 1996 and 1997 when the team secured both the World title and the Constructors' with Damon Hill and then Jacques Villeneuve.